CoeCollege-ComputerScience/payroll-requirements-the_pythons/questions.md

   * Is there 401k contribution tracking
 * What reports are needed to be generated?
   * Does there need to be a budgeting and forecasting report
+  * What forms of payroll documentation is required from this system

 ## Security
 * How much data do payroll users have access to?